Cerebellar hypoplasia (non-human): Function and development of the cerebellum

 The cerebellum is the brain's main control center for planning, adjusting, and executing movements of the body, the limbs and the eyes.
 It plays a major role in several forms of motor learning, including balance and posture.

 In the past, the evidence for a role for the cerebellum in cognitive functions was rather weak.
 However, investigations into the cognitive neuroscience of the cerebellum are rapidly advancing, extending far beyond the traditional view.
-For humans, current theories support that the theory that what the cerebellum does to sensorimotor and vestibular control, it also does to cognition, emotion, and autonomic function.
+For humans, current theories support the theory that what the cerebellum does to sensorimotor and vestibular control, it also does to cognition, emotion, and autonomic function.
 How it functions in cognition, emotion, or autonomic function in animals is still largely unknown.
 In 2012, a study in mice provided direct evidence that subtle disruptions in cerebellar architecture can have pronounced effects on behaviors typically associated with "autistic-like" behavior.

 Development of the cerebellum starts in a fetus in utero and, depending on the species, may continue for some period after birth.
 Postnatal development periods vary by species including: dogs up to 75 days, cats to 84 days, calves up to six months.